Day 1 - Depart U.S. / Fly overnight to Amsterdam

 buildings, canals, grand churches, cozy bars, top-class restaurants and antique

 shops.
-Our Trip Leaders will guide the group on a walking tour through the
+Our Trip Leaders will guide the group on a short walking tour through

 Day 6 - Keukenhof flower park / Leiden